cockroachdb/docs/cockroachcloud/free-faqs.md

 ### What are the limitations of {{ site.data.products.serverless }}?

 {{ site.data.products.serverless-plan }} is currently in beta and there are capabilities we are still working on enabling, such as no-downtime upgrades to a paid cluster.
-If you want to try out a paid cluster, you can get a [30-day trial of CockroachCloud](quickstart-trial-cluster.html).
+If you want to try out a paid cluster, you can get a [30-day trial of {{ site.data.products.dedicated }}](quickstart-trial-cluster.html).

 ### How do I connect to my cluster?

 To connect to a cluster, download the CA certificate, and then generate a connection string or parameters.
 You can use this information to connect to your cluster through the CockroachDB SQL client or a Postgres-compatible driver or ORM.
-For more details, see [Connect to Your CockroachCloud Cluster](connect-to-your-cluster.html).
+For more details, see [Connect to Your Cluster](connect-to-your-cluster.html).

 ## Beta release